 What if I don’t think I’ll ever be okay with my weight gain?

-Fearing weight gain is often an inherent part of anorexia, so it’s not usual to worry about this.
+Fearing weight gain is often an inherent part of anorexia, so it’s not unusual to worry about this.
 Self-compassion is one important tool that can help quiet the eating disorder voice.

 “Be gentle with yourself,” Friedman says.
 “Eating disorders are often very effective in convincing us that weight gain is the worst possible outcome.
 In reality, malnutrition is more likely to rob folx of their futures and steals joy and hope from them in real time.
 Focus on taking treatment meal by meal, moment by moment, and day by day.”